sg-gupta/Micromouse_all/README.md

 Every subsystem — motors, the Bluetooth link, IMU, OLED, sensors — worked individually and together after testing.
 What never got finished was a complete maze-solving algorithm on top of it; a proper flood-fill/maze-mapping implementation turned out to be a bigger scope than made sense to take on at the time.
 The project was shelved there, and the code for it wasn't kept.

-Including it here anyway — the hardware integration work was real, even though the algorithm side never got finished.
+Including it here anyway even though the algorithm side never got finished.

 ## Code